mikaeilorfanian/mikaeilorfanian.github.io/_posts/2017-05-14-Caching-with-Redis.md

 To make sure we have accurate data in Redis, we have to identify sources of discrepancy.
 There's discrepancy in cached data when that data doesn't accurately reflect what you care about.
 In our case, discrepancy can be caused when
 - user goes online or offline --> we fail to show others that you're online or offline
 - user changes their bio --> we show outdated bio to others
-- user's rating changes --> we show inaccurate ratings We know what triggers the first two changes: user opens or closes our application and user updates his/her bio using a form.
+- user's rating changes --> we show inaccurate ratings
+We know what triggers the first two changes: user opens or closes our application or user updates his/her bio using a form.
 User's rating is more complicated because it can change when
 - another user rates this user
 - a previous rating changes or is removed
 - our rating algorithm changes
 You can now see why it's hard to keep your cached data up-to-date.
 There are ways to deal with this complexity, but as the "first implementation" below shows, there are also ways to make the situation worse.

 ## First Implementation
 _Note 1:_ read [this tutorial](https://realpython.com/blog/python/caching-in-django-with-redis/) to learn about how you can install Redis and use it with Django.
 _Note 2:_ the purpose of the pseudo code below is to illustrate relevant concepts.
-Missing functions, objects, and modules are irrelevant to this discussion.
+Missing functions, objects, and modules are irrelevant to our discussion.
 _Note 3:_ we won't discuss the caching of ratings and user bio.
 But, everything we learn from now on applies to caching any kind of data.
 In this first implementation, we'll see how we use the cache when a user opens and closes our mobile app:
 ```python